rachelsanders/Flask-FeatureFlags/README.md

 **Note**: If a feature flag is used in code but not defined in ``FEATURE_FLAGS``, it's assumed to be off.
 Beware of typos.

+If you want your app to throw an exception in dev when a feature flag is used in code but not defined, add this to your configuration:

+    RAISE_ERROR_ON_MISSING_FEATURES = True

+If ``app.debug=True``, this will throw a ``KeyError`` instead of silently ignoring the error.

 Usage
 =====